Motorworld’s newspaper №71

 - To determine the performance data (M-73).

 - To determine the M-72 motor output when using a sidecar wheel drive.

 - To perform a comparative assessment of the off-road capabilities between M-73 and M-72.

-The sidecar wheel drive fell short of expectations on completion of testing.
-Although M-73 showed better off-road capability compared to the mass produced model, considerable gaps that should be eliminated were found (see the article describing a flathead M-73).
+The sidecar wheel drive fell short of expectations.
+Although, the M-73 showed better off-road capability compared to the mass produced model, considerable technical gaps were found (see the article describing a flathead M-73) engine).
 Therefore, M-73 didn’t go into production.

-In 1947, the Central design bureau of the General Directorate for the production of motorcycles and bicycles launched another run of the regular tests.
-As in 1944, two machines were put under the test: one machine was equipped with the M-72 engine, another one – with the M-75 engine (I7V).
-In order to determine an advantage of the sidecar wheel drive, the off-road capability of M-73 has been compared to M-72 (there were two test runs: with sidecar wheel drive on and off) and BMW R-75.
-BMW R-75 showed the best results excluding the boggy test on which M-73 was a winner (sidecar wheel drive was on).
-The advantage of M-73 was as follows: if two people would jump off the bike, it could proceed further without a stop while BMW R-75 immediately made a belly landing.
+In 1947, the Central design bureau of the General Directorate for the production of motorcycles and bicycles launched another round of tests.
+As in 1944, two machines were put under the test: one machine was equipped with the M-72 engine, another with the M-75 engine (I7V).
+In order to determine the advantages of the sidecar wheel drive, the off-road capability of M-73 has been compared to M-72 (there were two test runs: with sidecar wheel drive on and off) and to BMW R-75.
+The BMW R-75 showed the best results, excluding one part of the test where the M-73 was a winner thanks to the sidecar wheel drive.
+Another advantage of M-73 was that if two people would jump off the bike, it could proceed further without stopping, while the BMW R-75 would definitely hit the ground with its frame.

 |Years of manufacture||1944, 1947|

 |Type||Twin-cylinder, opposite, 4-stroke, OHV|

 |Rear suspension||Candle-type spring-mounted, with no shock absorber|